-The first comment I want to make about Promenade Promises is that it has great density of sound given by shimmering synths that through deeply throbbing bass and the steady pulsation of drums underpinning them.
+The first comment I want to make about Promenade Promises is that it has great density of sound given by shimmering synths that resonate through deeply throbbing bass and the steady pulsation of drums underpinning them.
 There’s a smooth flow to the music, but it is also imbued with energy and motion to propel the EP forward.

-I’ve already mentioned the melodic writing abilities of Dark Side of Synth, but I enjoy how he creates these melodic passages that dance and sparkle, but are often brushed by a gentle sadness.
+I’ve already mentioned the melodic writing abilities of Dark Side of Synth, but I enjoy how he creates these melodic passages that dance and sparkle, but they are often brushed by a gentle sadness.
 It’s the sadness that comes with knowing that eventually even the best times pass and we’re only left with memories of them to cherish.

 The instrument choices are good on Promenade Promises as well.
 I was especially drawn to the jazz organ like sounds that he uses on some of the tracks as well as the sax.
 Saxophone can be misused and overused at times in retro synth music, but here I think it adds a warm and uplifting quality that really hit home with me.
 All of the synths he uses also work to add different timbres and emotional expressions on this EP.